 Beak grinding usually involves rubbing the beak side to side in a smooth motion.
-This may also be accompanied by beak clicking, which has its own meaning.
-If your bird routinely rubs on you or clicks to gain your attention, that means that it’s comfortable in your presence.
+If your parrot routinely rubs on you or clicks to gain your attention, it feels comfortable in your presence.

 What Does It Mean When Parrots Grind Their Beaks?

-When a parrot grinds its beak, it can be loud, depending on the surface your bird chooses.
-If the parrot grinds on abrasive objects, you may worry that it’ll hurt itself.
+When a parrot grinds its beak, it can be loud, depending on the surface it chooses.
+If the parrot grinds on abrasive objects, you may be concerned that it’ll hurt itself.

-However, most parrots are unable to damage their beak this way.
+However, most parrots won’t damage their beaks this way.
 Instead, it conveys an emotion, comforts the bird, and maintains its health.
-You can narrow parrot beak grinding meaning down to four explanations:
+You can narrow down parrot beak grinding meaning to the following:

 A parrot will grind its beak when it feels contented and safe.
-It’s a self-soothing motion that helps them calm down or brings on feelings of comfort.
+It’s a self-soothing motion that enables it to calm down or brings on feelings of comfort.
 It also indicates that a parrot feels safe in its environment.

 Parrots can be messy with their food, and they don’t want any leftover bits of suet or seeds on their face.
 As such, they may rub their face back and forth to clear away debris.